-Issuer: trust formed pursuant to a third ame Trust (the " Trust ") is an investment ended and restated declaration of trust erned by the laws of Ontario (the Offering: ("Series F Units") and Series I Units ts ("Series A Units"), Series F Units ("Series I Units" together with Series s") at a price per Unit equal to the NAV "Offering Price").
+Issuer: Starlight Global Private Equity Pool (the "Trust") is an investment trust formed pursuant to a Declaration of Trust governed by the laws of Ontario

+(the "Declaration of Trust").

+Offering: The Trust is offering Series A Units ("Series A Units"), Series F Units

+("Series F Units") and Series I Units ("Series I Units", and together with

+Series A Units and Series F Units, the "Units").

 Issue Size: There is no minimum or maximum offering.

+Price: The initial price for each new series of Units will be \$10.00 per Unit.

-Price: The Offering Price will be the portion of the NAV of the Trust attributed to each of the Units or such series of the Trust (" Series NAV per Unit ").
-Minimum Purchase: Series A Units: \$5,000.
-Series F Units: \$5,000.
-Series I Units: \$5,000,000.
-FundSERV: Subscriptions for the following Units may be effected through the settlement network operated by FundSERV Inc. using the following codes: Series A Units SLC1103 Series F Units SLC1203 Series I Units SLC1903 Redemptions may be submitted through the FundSERV system at least 30 day prior to the applicable Redemption Date.
-Payment of redemption proceeds ar made within 60 days following the applicable Redemption Date.
-Investment Objectives: The Trust's investment objective is to provide unitholders with stable cash distributions and long-term capital appreciation through exposure to institutional quality real assets in the global real estate and global infrastructure sectors.
+Thereafter, the price will be the Series NAV per Unit.

+Minimum Purchase: Series A Units: \$5,000 (500 Series A Units).

+Series F Units: \$5,000 (500 Series F Units).

+Series I Units: \$5,000,000 (5,000 Series I Units).

+FundSERV: Subscriptions for the following Units may be effected through the settlement network operated by FundSERV Inc. using the following codes:

+Series A Units SLC1104

+Series F Units SLC1204

+Series I Units SLC1904

+Redemptions may be submitted through the FundSERV system at least 60 days prior to the applicable Redemption Date.
+Payment of redemption proceeds are made within 60 days following the applicable Redemption by investing in a diversified global portfolio of private equity investments and publicly traded global equity securities.

+Date.

+Investment Objectives: The Trust's investment objective is to achieve long-term capital appreciation

+Investment Strategy:

-Investment Strategy: The Trust will hold at least 20% of invested capital in publicly traded global equity securities, and to a lesser extent, debentures and bonds (the "Public Portfolio"), and up to 80% of invested capital (determined at the time of investment) in private investments (the "Private Portfolio", and together with the Public Portfolio, the "Portfolio").
-To achieve its objectives, the Trust will invest no less than 20% of the net capital raised into subsidiaries, Starlight Global Infrastructure LP and Starlight Global Real Estate LP (the "Public Portfolio LPs"), which will invest in an actively managed global portfolio of infrastructure-related securities and global real estate securities, targeting issuers primarily in Organization for Economic Co-operation and Development ("OECD") countries.
-The Trust also intends to invest up to 80% of net capital raised in the Private Portfolio.
+The Trust will hold at least 20% of invested capital in publicly traded global equity securities, and to a lesser extent, debentures and bonds (the "Public Portfolio") and up to 80% of invested capital (determined at the time of investment) in private investments (the "Private Portfolio", and together with the Public Portfolio, the "Portfolio").
+To achieve its objectives, the Trust will invest no less than 20% of the net capital raised into Starlight Global Equity LP (the "Public Portfolio LP"), which invests in an actively managed global portfolio of publicly traded global equity securities.
+The Trust also invests in private equity investment vehicles, with allocations of up to 80% of the net capital raised in private investment opportunities.

-Through the Private Portfolio, the Trust will seek to enhance diversification and returns and provide investors with a unique opportunity to obtain exposure to private investments and acquisition candidates in the global infrastructure and infrastructure-related sector and real estate sector, primarily through investments in certain investment vehicles and to a lesser extent direct investments in infrastructure companies and real estate properties.
+Through the Private Portfolio, the Trust will seek to enhance diversification and returns and provide investors with a unique opportunity to gain exposure to private investments and acquisition candidates in a diversified portfolio of global growth businesses, primarily through investments in certain investment vehicles.

-The goal of the Private Portfolio is to provide investors with exposure to private investments which the Manager believes exhibit strong growth and the potential for profitability and income generation.
-The Manager will be responsible for all investment decisions for the Private Portfolio but may delegate such responsibility in its discretion, pursuant to the Management Agreement.
+The goal of the Private Portfolio is to provide investors with exposure to a diversified portfolio of global growth businesses which the Manager believes exhibit strong growth and the potential for profitability and income generation.
+The Manager is responsible for all investment decisions for the Private Portfolio.